nodrix/anxeb-node/README.md

-# Nodrix Anxeb
+# Nodrix Anxeb v1.0.0
-Highly scalable NodeJs web application framework.
+Highly scalable NodeJS web application framework integrating top of the current web framework technologies available such as:

-- AngularJS
-- NodeJS
-- MongoDB
 - Socket.io
+- ExpressJS
 - HandlebarsJS
 - Node Schedule
-- CLI Color Debugger
-- JWT Integration
+- Bluebird
+- Jason Web Token (JWT)

+Please check out the examples folder (/examples).
+We will upload more examples and a complete documentation in the near future.